gautamiKohirkar24/Coffee-Shop-Sales-Analysis-and-Dashboard/README.md

 - **Daily Sales Trends**: Tracks daily sales with a trendline, providing insights into seasonal trends and helping with long-term planning.

-## 📊 Dashboard Snapshots

-### Total Sales Analysis
-- Visualizes total sales, total orders, and total quantity sold with KPIs for quick insights into business performance.

-### Sales Analysis by Day
-- A breakdown of sales by weekdays and weekends to optimize marketing and staffing.

-### Sales Analysis by Store Location
-- Visual comparison of sales across different locations to strategize location-specific promotions or improvements.

-### Product Category Analysis
-- Highlights sales distribution by category and identifies which categories drive the most revenue.

-### Top 10 Products by Sales
-- Focuses on the best-selling products, guiding inventory and promotional strategies for popular items.

 ## 🛠️ Technology Stack